brianglass/anastasis/files/presbyter.md

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;color:red;
 font-style:normal;mso-bidi-font-style:italic">Note that when they sing the troparion</span><span style="font-size:14.0pt;mso-bidi-font-size:10.0pt"> </span><span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-style:normal">Holy Martyrs </span><span style="font-size:14.0pt;mso-bidi-font-size:10.0pt">t</span><span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;color:red;font-style:normal;
-mso-bidi-font-style:italic">he Bishop takes his seat in front of the Holy Table on a small throne, and when, as they circle the Holy Table, they come in front of the Bishop they make a metania, and the one to be ordained kisses the BishopÂ’s knee above the Omophorion </span><span style="font-size:14.0pt;
+mso-bidi-font-style:italic">he Bishop takes his seat in front of the Holy Table on a small throne, and when, as they circle the Holy Table, they come in front of the Bishop they make a metania, and the one to be ordained kisses the Bishop’s knee above the Omophorion </span><span style="font-size:14.0pt;
 mso-bidi-font-size:10.0pt;font-style:normal">\[<span style="color:red;
 mso-bidi-font-style:italic">Epigonation</span>\].</span>